opnfv/genesis/foreman/docs/src/installation-instructions.rst

 Installation High-Level Overview - VM Deployment
 ================================================

 The VM nodes deployment operates almost the same way as the bare metal deployment with a few differences.  ``deploy.sh`` still installs Foreman/QuickStack VM the exact same way, however the part of the Khaleesi Ansible playbook which IPMI reboots/PXE boots the servers is ignored.
 Instead, ``deploy.sh`` brings up N number more Vagrant VMs (where N is 3 control nodes + n compute).
-These VMs already come up with CentOS 7 so instead of re-provisioning the entire VM, ``deploy.sh`` initiates a small Bash script which will signal to Foreman that those nodes are built and install/configure Puppet on them.
+These VMs already come up with CentOS 7 so instead of re-provisioning the entire VM, ``deploy.sh`` initiates a small Bash script that will signal to Foreman that those nodes are built and install/configure Puppet on them.

 To Foreman these nodes look like they have just built and register the same way as bare metal nodes.